ShanYinghao/shanyinghao.github.io/index.md

 ### **『News』**

+★2021-01-19: One of my projects under "Fundamental Research Funds for the Central Universities" had been successfully approved.
+The title is "Research on the Secondary Adaptive Control of Microgrids Based on Model Prediction and Distributed Cooperation methods".
+I am the first person in charge.

 ★2020-10-8: Today, my paper (review paper) entitled "**Model predictive control of microgrids – An overview**" is online now!
 Published in the journal "**Renewable and Sustainable Energy Reviews**", Q1 top journal.
 This paper is supported by **three IEEE fellows**!
 Take a first look at [**here**](https://www.sciencedirect.com/science/article/pii/S1364032120307097)!

 ### Please save/scan my QR code below, stay in touch!